0xTaylur/0xtaylur.github.io/forwardslash.md

 Once I run the binary, it shows this output.
 ![image]({{0xtaylur.github.io}}/assets/forwardslash/backup_binary.png)

 The generated MD5 hash in the binary output changes everytime it's executed.
 In the output, I notice it mentions that it's a time based backup viewer.
-This is why the hash is different everytime, it takes the local time and coverts it to MD5.
+This is why the hash is different everytime; it takes the local time and coverts it to MD5.
 I created a bash script to check if the MD5 value will be the same.
 ```bash
 time="$(date + %H:%M:%S | tr -d '\n' |md5sum | tr -d ' -')"
 echo $time